manofgod747/Psychology/README.md

 ### Sason
 # Psychology
-Psychology is the scientific study of the human mind.
+Psychology is the scientific study of the human mind, body, and soul.
 In this treatise a theological world view is assumed and is crucial for understanding the human mind and body.
 The theological world view is that there is a soul that inhabits the body.
 The soul is independent from the body and the body can function independently of the soul.

+## The Soul
+The Soul is what is living.
+The body can function without a soul but is not alive in a theological sense.
+The Soul inhabits one or more bodies.
+The Soul is a being with a higher consciouness than living human beings.

+## The Body
+The body is used to denote the animal body with head, torso, arms and legs, or whatever form a body might take, be it a fish or a squirell or a human being.
+The word body can sometimes denote another type of body, like a body of water, or nature itself as the body of a planet.

+## The Mind
+The mind is the thinking aspect of being.
+Thoughts are part of the mind and also the brain.
+The brain and mind are not synonymous.
+The mind belongs to the soul.
+The brain belongs to the body.
+There are different planes of awareness in relation to the mind and brain.

+## The Brain
+The brain is the psyhical organ in the human head and many other animals.
+It is responsible for controlling the body in a feedback loop of sensory input to output.
+The brain stores all sense impressions from forming of the first neuron and forward.
+The storage and control capacities increase as the number of neurons increase.
+The brain is controlled by the soul by means of intention.
+The soul guides the brain and body.
+If no soul is present, the brain has enough patterns stored to repeat old patterns until a soul retakes the body.

 ## Psychopathy
 Psychopathy is hereby defined as a person being subject to traumatic events that leads to memory loss and various symptoms.
 The degree of psychopathy is the amount and severeness of traumatic events.